|

 If you look like an easy mark, you invite the bad guys to try

 to take advantage of you.
-Standing on the sidewalk trying to figure
+Standing on the sidewalk trying to

-you look like a victim.
+because that makes you look like a victim.
+Be

 aware of your surroundings.

-It will be harder for a pickpocket to creep up on you if
+It will be harder for a pickpocket to creep up on you

-lurking nearby.
+be lurking nearby.
+Don't

 be distracted.